andyk/PuzzleDesigner/README.md

 are used as keys to locked spaces, which in turn often contain a key (or part of a composite key) for other locked spaces.
 Sometimes locked spaces contain other smaller locked spaces (for some definition of smaller).
-It seems we should be able to capture these dependencies into an architecture or data structure -- e.g. maybe a directed graph -- and reason about their properties.
+It seems we should be able to capture these dependencies into an architecture or data structure -- e.g. a directed graph -- and reason about their properties.

 The goal of this architectural API is to help us reason about what makes a puzzle a puzzle, and how various associated concepts (e.g., locks, keys, riddles, puzzles, solutions, ciphers, etc.)